Jim Hutton

-Dana James Hutton (May 31, 1934 – June 2, 1979), known as Jim Hutton, was an American actor in film and television best remembered for his role as Ellery Queen in the 1970s TV series of the same name, and his screen partnership with Paula Prentiss in four films, starting with Where the Boys Are.
-He is the father of actor Timothy Hutton.
+Dana Scott James Hutton (May 31, 1934 – June 2, 1979) was an American actor in film and television best remembered for his role as Ellery Queen in the 1970s TV series of the same name, and his screen partnership with Paula Prentiss in four films, starting with Where the Boys Are.
+He was the father of actor Timothy Hutton.

+According to Stephen Vagg of Filmink Hutton "seemed on the verge of becoming a star for many years without ever quite getting there... it’s kind of a mystery why it didn’t happen."

 Early life

 Hutton was born on May 31, 1934, in Binghamton, New York, the son of Helen and Thomas R. Hutton, an editor and managing editor of the Binghamton Press.
 Hutton's parents divorced while he was an infant, and he never knew his father.

 During his childhood, he enjoyed sports and playing games with his friends.

 Hutton was expelled from five high schools and a boarding school due to behavior problems, but had excellent grades and test scores.
 After starting his school newspaper's sports column, he earned a scholarship in journalism from Syracuse University in 1952.
 He was expelled from Syracuse after driving a bulldozer through a bed of tulips near the library while drunk.

 Hutton then enrolled at Niagara University, where he began pursuing an acting career.
 He performed in summer stock in Connecticut and La Jolla, and won state oratory competitions.

 In 1955, he moved back to New York, where he became, in his own words, a "beatnik".
 He struggled to find acting work.
-Worried about being able to make ends meet, he joined the U.S. Army.
+Worried about being able to make ends meet, he joined the military.

 Military service

-Hutton served in the United States Army from 1956 and starred in over 40 Army training films before going to Berlin to serve in special services.
-Hutton personally founded the American Community Theater by spearheading the renovation of theaters abandoned during World War II.
+Hutton served in the United States Army from 1956 to 1959, and starred in over 40 Army training films before going to West Berlin to serve in special services.
+Hutton founded the American Community Theater by spearheading the renovation of theaters abandoned during World War II.
 He established the first English-speaking theater in Berlin.
 "They turned out to be the kickiest two years of my life", he later said.